What Is Yoga?

 The origins of yoga

-Yoga has ancient roots and can be traced back over 5,000 years ago to the Himalaya region of India.
+Yoga can be traced back over 5,000 years ago to the Himalaya region of India.
 Ancient yogis evolved the wisdom from the deepest states of meditation.
 Thousands of years later, yogic wisdom and practises were collected and compiled by Patanjali Maharishi in his classic work The Yoga Sutras.
 The Sage describes Ashtanga Yoga ‘Eight limbs of Yoga’ a systematic approach to realising our true nature.

 Health benefits of yoga

 Yoga promotes physical, mental and emotional health:

 Energetic movement fires your metabolic rate and burns fat.
 Postures work and lengthen every muscle giving you a lean, toned body.
 Intensive core work tightens your abs.

 Purifies the nerve channels, stimulates the ‘rest, relax and repair’ parasympathetic nervous system and promotes good sleep.

 Detoxifies the internal organs and purifies the skin

 Postures and twists gently massage your inner organs and replenish them with newly oxygenated blood.
 Improves circulation throughout your body and brings a healthy glow to your skin reducing the effects of ageing.

 Yoga opens up the chest area, facilitates the free flow of air and strengthens the nervous system.